Sleeping on an Incline – A Guide on Benefits and Possible Side Effects

 Is it good to elevate your legs while sleeping?

-Elevating the legs is also widely known to help improve blood circulation.
-For women who are pregnant, improved circulation should reduce their risk of swollen legs and feet due to Edema, and as previously mentioned, good blood circulation keeps your body functioning properly and efficiently.
+Elevating the legs is also widely known to help improve blood circulation, and for women who are pregnant, this could help reduce their risk of swollen legs and feet due to edema.11 Also, as previously mentioned, good blood circulation keeps your body functioning properly and efficiently.4

 Further, you may also find that sleeping with your legs elevated alleviates pain in your lower back by minimizing pressure on the spine.